isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 trust established where they share their feedback with her.</p>
 <p>Geraldine highlights that the strong rapport built with patients allows
-for a smoother management of trials as they may be more likely to adhere to study protocols and seek help when having enquiries.
+for a smoother management of trials as they may be more likely to adhere to study protocols and seek help when having queries.
 When CRCs are able to address their queries, this allows Principal Investigators (PIs) to focus on the broader scientific and medical aspects of the trial.</p>
 <p>This approach helps drive collaborative synergy between CRCs and PIs,